rmsk2/c64_2048/README.md

 | Shift playfield left | `A` | Left |
 | Shift playfield right | `D` | Right |
 | Quit game | `K` | Fire |

+The game is won by the player when a tile with the value 2 to the power of eleven or 2048 appears on the playing field.

 Screenshot:![](/t2048.png?raw=true "Screenshot of game")